 A 2004 randomized clinical trial in Physical Therapy compared active and passive hip flexor stretching methods and found both produced significant improvements in hip extension range of motion in subjects with limited flexibility (Godges et al., 2004).
 But here's the part most people miss: the stretch only works if your pelvis is in the right position.
 Without a posterior pelvic tilt, every degree of "stretch" you feel is just your lower back arching.

-Half kneeling triplanar stretch muscles targeted diagram showing iliopsoas, rectus femoris, TFL, obliques, and thoracolumbar fascia highlighted across sagittal, frontal, and transverse planes
+Half kneeling triplanar stretch muscles targeted: iliopsoas, rectus femoris, and tensor fasciae latae as primary stretched tissues, with obliques, quadratus lumborum, and thoracolumbar fascia mobilized across sagittal, frontal, and transverse planes

-Muscles targeted by the half kneeling triplanar stretch: iliopsoas and rectus femoris are the primary targets, with obliques, TFL, and thoracolumbar fascia engaged across the three planes.
+Muscles stretched by the half kneeling triplanar stretch: iliopsoas and rectus femoris are the primary targets, with obliques, TFL, and thoracolumbar fascia engaged across the three planes.

 How to Do the Half Kneeling Triplanar Stretch (Step-by-Step)